csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

       - for MLE, equivalent to profile likelihood confidence intervals
       - ex.
 SVM distance from point to boundary, Kernel regression prediction for a specific new point, feature selection
       - ex. linear regression ATE, individual treatment effect
-    - PCS intervals could be seen as slightly broder, including data cleaning and problem translations
+    - PCS intervals could be seen as slightly broader, including data cleaning and problem translations
   - different theories of inference have different counterfactual worlds
     - p-values - data from a superpopulation
     - Fisher’s exact p-values - fix the data and randomize counterfactual treatment assignments